-- Personal questions and problems; - Student grants and loans; - Financial aid (e.g. individual grants for special personal circumstances) - Accommodation; - Assistance in appeal proceedings; - Choice of study programme, planning and motivation as well as method of study (e.g. effective study skills, preparing for interim examinations, falling behind in studies and switching to another programme); - DUO can make an exception to the rules of the performance-related grant (prestatiebeurs): voorziening prestatiebeurs.
+- Personal questions and problems; - Student grants and loans; - Financial aid (e.g. individual grants for special personal circumstances) - Assistance in appeal proceedings; - Choice of study programme, planning and motivation as well as method of study (e.g. effective study skills, preparing for interim examinations, falling behind in studies and switching to another programme); - DUO can make an exception to the rules of the performance-related grant (prestatiebeurs): voorziening prestatiebeurs.
 For example: extension of the grant period or extension of the ten-year diploma term.
-A student counsellor can request this for you, but not if the study delay is a result of your own choice, re-exam or internship. - Top-level sport: information and advice on combining education and sport; - Disability: if a disability or chronical disease forms an obstacle to the student's study progress, the student can ask a student counsellor to make the necessary provisions.
+A student counsellor can request this together with the student, but not if the study delay is a result of e.g. your own choice or internship. - Top-level sport: information and advice on combining education and sport; Disability: if a disability or chronical disease forms an obstacle to the student's study progress, the student can ask a student counsellor for advice and guidance.